supriyonaskar/supriyonaskar.github.io/_posts/2023-07-12-post-bibliography.md

 ---
 layout: post
-title: a post with bibliography
+title: a post with image galleries
-date: 2023-07-12 09:56:00-0400
+date: 2024-12-04 01:59:00
-description: an example of a blog post with bibliography
+description: this is what included image galleries could look like
-tags: formatting bib
+tags: formatting images
 categories: sample-posts
+thumbnail: assets/img/9.jpg
+images:
+  lightbox2: true
+  photoswipe: true
-giscus_comments: true
+  spotlight: true
-related_posts: false
-related_publications: true
+  venobox: true
 ---

-This post shows how to add bibliography to simple blog posts.
-We support every citation style that [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) does.
+The images in this post are all zoomable, arranged into different mini-galleries using different libraries.